Marc Holland

 Marc Holland (born 1974) is a British civil servant and diplomat.
-From August 2014 until March 2018, Holland has served as the Administrator of Ascension.
+From 2014 to 2017, Holland served as the Administrator of Ascension.
+He was the UK's deputy ambassador to Denmark from 2018 to 2022.
+He was named Deputy Governor of Gibraltar in 2022.

 Career

-Holland was educated at Wadham College, a college of the University of Oxford.
+Holland was educated at Wadham College, Oxford.

 Holland joined the Foreign and Commonwealth Office in 2002.
-Holland served at the Permanent Representation of the United Kingdom to the European Union in Brussels and then the British Embassy in Berlin, working on EU and labour issues.
-Until 2014 he served as the Deputy Head of the Future of Europe Department in London.
+He served as First Secretary Employment & Social Affairs to the Permanent Representative of the United Kingdom to the European Union and then First Secretary EU to Embassy of the United Kingdom in Berlin.
+Until 2014 he served as the deputy head of the Future of Europe Department in London.
 Prior to that Holland had worked Department of Trade and Industry and as a planning and information officer in the education department of the Croydon London Borough Council.